homeworkprod/syslog2irc/README.rst

 Installation
 ------------

-The required packages can be installed via pip_:
+syslog2IRC and its dependencies can be installed via pip_:

 .. code:: sh

-    $ pip install -r requirements.txt
+    $ pip install syslog2irc

 Configuration